 Lessons learned from the call

-Last year’s call proved water shortage can happen, even in the Yampa Valley.
+Last year’s call proved that water shortage can happen, even in the Yampa Valley.

 “We’re not immune to administration,” she said.